uga-libraries/web-aip/README.md

 2. Download this repository and save to your computer.
-3. Update the constants variables for the script output and Archive-It credentials (line 18-22) in the web_variables.py script for your local machine.
+3. Create a configuration.py file modeled after the configuration_template.py file with variables for Archive-It credentials and local file paths.
 4. Download the [general aip repository](https://github.com/uga-libraries/general-aip) and follow the installation instructions.
 5. Copy the aip_functions.py document to the scripts folder of the downloaded web-aip repository.
 6. Change permissions on the scripts so they are executable.